Philippine president puts typhoon death toll at 2,000 to 2,500

 The overall financial cost of the destruction was harder to assess.
 Initial estimates varied widely, with a report from German-based CEDIM Forensic Disaster Analysis putting the total at $8 billion to $19 billion.

-International relief efforts have begun to gather pace, with dozens of countries and organizations pledging tens of millions of dollars in aid.
-U.N. aid chief Valerie Amos, who has traveled to the Philippines, released $25 million for aid relief on Monday from the U.N.
+International relief efforts have begun to gather pace, with dozens of countries and organisations pledging tens of millions of dollars in aid.
+U.N. aid chief Valerie Amos, who has travelled to the Philippines, released $25 million for aid relief on Monday from the U.N.
 Central Emergency Response Fund.

 Rescuers have yet to reach remote parts of the coast, such as Guiuan, a city of 40,000 people that was largely destroyed.